centria/console/docs/part1.md

 ![SSH address in GitHub](../assets/ssh-clone.png)

 A new repository called "origin" is added using an SSH connection by running the command **git remote add origin git@github.com:user/project.git**.
 An HTTPS address would be almost identical to the URL in your browser.
 A remote can be called practically anything besides "origin", but it is a good and a common choice.
 It is possible to add several remotes, when properly naming them becomes important.

-<h3>Exercise 5: SSH key to GitHub {% include points.html text="5%" %}</h3>
+<h3>Exercise 5: SSH key to GitHub </h3>
 <p>
 If you haven't created an SSH key pair on your computer, do it first.
-The instructions can be found from <a href="/command-line">the first part</a>.
+The instructions can be found from <a href="https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh">GitHub documentation</a>.
 </p>
 <p>
 Add your public SSH key to your GitHub account. <a href="https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account">GitHub has instructions for it</a>.